Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 ## 7\.
 Dokka Engine Plugins

-Different Dokka Engine Plugins may or may not have configuration so both cases should be considered.
+Different Dokka Engine Plugins may or may not have configuration, so both cases should be considered.
-Here are how different options will work for both cases.
+Here is how different options will work for both cases.
 We should support adding plugin via `group:artifact:version` String notation and via Gradle Version Catalogs.

-To just add plugin without configuration:
+To just add the plugin without configuration:

 ```kotlin
 dokka {